sarietta/theoputer-blog/content/posts/daughter-board.md

     >
 </svg-viewer>

-Here we see there is a regster (ahoy there!), connected to a chip that outputs if that register contains zero, and a few inputs:
+Here we see there is a register (ahoy there!), connected to a chip that outputs if that register contains zero, and a few inputs:

 - ~~OP0~~ and ~~OP1~~ which control the type of branching as a 2bit number: